 To see which fonts are selected for Latin, Asian and Complex scripts you need to click the more options button in the bottom right of the Font group in the Ribbon.

-The other reason fonts display in Slidewise but might not be visible in PowerPoint is when they are specified to be used for Bullets.
-These are indicated in Slidwise with a ‘bu’ label.
+Bullet characters are indicated in Slidwise with a ‘bu’ label.
 Bullet fonts can be specified by list level, so you can have up to 9 different bullet fonts in a single text box.

 You can sometimes find the bullet fonts by clicking the down angle on the Bullets button in the Paragraph group, then Bullets and Numbering > Customize…